 Julé holds a degree (Summa Cum Laude, Phi Beta Kappa Society) from Kent State University in Ohio.
 She is a certified coach, trainer and speaker through the John Maxwell Team.
 She is a business owner, wife, mother, grandmother, and volunteer.
 She leads such a fulfilled life and loves helping others to think big and go for it.
 She is known for her enthusiasm, integrity, passion to help others grow and her attention to detail.
 In her precious free time, you can find her riding her bike, volunteering or expressing her artistic side through interior decorating.
 She has been married for 24 years, has two children and two grandchildren.

-Sarah Bonnema is the former Director of Education at Frameworks of Tampa Bay.
+Sarah Bonnema served in progressive positions in the nonprofit sector, working from volunteer positions to a director-level position.
 Now, Sarah serves as a consultant to other nonprofit organizations and an adjunct instructor at the University of South Florida College of Public Health.
-Sara earned a Master’s of Public Health degree from the University of South Florida with a Behavioral Health concentration.
-She is certified in public health by the National Board of Public Health Examiners.
-Sarah has a BA in Journalism & Mass Communications from Whitworth University in Spokane, Washington.
-She has also been published in The Annals of Epidemiology, Nicotine & Tobacco Research, and Maturitas, and served as contract editor for articles published in The Journal of Sleep Medicine and Open Sleep Journal.
-Additionally, she coauthored a book chapter on the history of sleep medicine published in “Atlas of Clinical Sleep Medicine” following an internship at the Mayo Clinic Center for Sleep Medicine.
-Sarah moved to Tampa in 2008 with her husband, David, and she loves volunteering with youth, traveling, exercising, and spending time with her daughters, Zoe and Riley.
+Sarah learned to write grants while working on federal-level grants for Mayo Clinic's Behavioral Health Research Group, and enjoys using her writing skills and background in program evaluation and management to help nonprofits deliver on their mission and grow their work.
+Sarah earned a Master’s of Public Health degree from the University of South Florida with a Behavioral Health Concentration, and is certified in public health by the National Board of Public Health Examiners.
+Sarah also has a BA in Journalism & Mass Communications from Whitworth University.
+She has been published in numerous academic journals and coauthored a book chapter on the history of sleep medicine published in “Atlas of Clinical Sleep Medicine."
+Sarah moved to Tampa with her husband, David, in 2008 and loves mentoring young women, traveling, exercising, and spending time with her preschool-aged daughters.

 Carolyn Miller serves as a grant writer for Pathways To Growth.
 She has been a part of our team for 3 years and was trained by our Founder, Julè Colvin.
 Carolyn worked for over 20 years in the IT industry for a privately held software firm, holding numerous positions throughout the company including Customer Service, Product Management, Technical Support, Sales & Marketing and Account Management.
 She took several years off in order to spend time with her family, but stayed involved in volunteering for numerous non-profit organizations in the Tampa Bay area, including Habitat for Humanity, Lakeland SPCA, All Children's Hospital Foundation, Congregation Beth Shalom and Hillsborough County Animal Services.
 She also served on the Board of Directors for New Life Village, a non profit organization based in Thonotosassa, FL.